eileenmcnaughton/symfony_mailer/README.md

 I have implemented failover but not round-robin for high availability - if there is demand it would make sense.

-- attachments!!!
+- attachments!!! - works but needs https://github.com/civicrm/civicrm-core/pull/31842
-- add support for changing the reply-to
+- add support for changing the reply-to ?? here or not